gravitl/netmaker-docs/getting-started.rst

 Adding nodes to the network typically requires a key.

 #.
 Click on the ACCESS KEYS tab and select the network you created.
 #.
-Click ADD NEW ACCESS KEY
+Click CREATE ACCESS KEY
 #.
 Give it a name (ex: "mykey") and a number of uses (ex: 25)
 #.
-Click CREATE KEY
+Click CREATE
 #.
 Visit https://docs.netmaker.org/netclient.html#install to install netclient on your nodes.

 .. image:: images/access-key.png